AlextheYounga/us-federal-code/usc/title-33-navigation-and-navigable-waters/chapter-1-navigable-waters-generally/frontmatter.md

 59 ll.
 Central Delaware River, Philadelphia, Pennsylvania.

 59mm.
-Coalbank Slough Deemed not Navigable Waters of the United States for Certain Purposes.
+Coalbank Slough deemed not navigable waters of the United States for certain purposes.